Five Homemade Solutions to Remove Hair Dye

 5. Lemon hair mask

 According to popular wisdom, you can also apply a lemon mask to your hair for a few minutes.
-Allow it to dry in order to sweep out the dye.
+Allow it to dry in order to remove the dye.

-This method is also quite aggressive and tends to dry out the hair, so proceed with caution.
+This method is also quite harsh and tends to dry out the hair, so be careful.

 Finally, keep in mind that anything in excess can damage your hair.
-Thus, use natural remedies and moisturize your mane and keep it healthy and shiny, and also to prevent further damage.
+It’s advisable to use natural remedies and condition your hair to keep it healthy and shiny, and also to prevent any further damage.

 Finally, these home remedies to remove hair dye are healthy and non-invasive.
-Not only they won’t damage your hair but will actually strengthen.It might interest you...
+In fact, they won’t damage your hair but will actually strengthen it.